U.S. News Rankings

 Campus Info & Services

 Rust College offers a number of student services including day care and health service.
 Rust College also offers campus safety and security services like 24-hour foot and vehicle patrols, late night transport/escort service, 24-hour emergency telephones, lighted pathways/sidewalks, and controlled dormitory access (key, security card, etc).
+Of the students at Rust College, 24 percent have cars on campus.
 Alcohol is not permitted for students of legal age at Rust College.